Microphysical Regulation of Non-Ideal MHD in Weakly-Ionized Systems: Does the Hall Effect Matter?: Theoretical Background

-The generalization of $v_{T}$ is less obvious.
-Of course per \S~\ref{sec:superthermal} the exact correct value here depends on the exact parameters and microphysics by way of exactly which instabilities and collision and interaction terms dominate on which scales.
-We can define an effective isothermal soundspeed for a multi-component plasma as:
+The generalization of $v_{T}$ as a ``threshold'' for anomalous behavior for the multi-species case is slightly less obvious.
+Of course, per \S~\ref{sec:superthermal} the exact correct value here depends on the exact parameters and microphysics by way of exactly which instabilities and collision and interaction terms dominate on which scales.
+We can generically define an effective isothermal soundspeed for a multi-component plasma as:

 where $\psi_{j}$ is some weight.
 In most applications of interest here, since it is already assumed in the standard formulation, we can take $T_{j} = T$ (a single temperature system).